williampan/williampan.net/content/posts/2019-11-25-the-moon-we-love-like-a-brother.md

 ---
-Title: the moon we love like a brother
+Title: The Moon We Love Like a Brother
 ---
 Lorde, “Team” (2013):